What Is Polymarket: How the Decentralized Prediction Market Works

 1. What Is Polymarket?

-What Is Polymarket?
-It’s a decentralized prediction market where you trade “Yes” or “No” shares on real-world outcomes.
+Polymarket is a decentralized prediction market where you trade “Yes” or “No” shares on real-world outcomes.
 Prices generally reflect the market’s implied probability, and winning shares settle at $1 in USDC.

-2. How does Polymarket work?
+2. How Does Polymarket Work?

 You choose a market, buy or sell shares priced from $0.01 to $1.00, and you can exit before resolution.
 After the event, an oracle-based system verifies the outcome and positions settle in USDC, often on Polygon for low-cost execution.